Skip to content

 A great place to connect with colleagues, the Capitol Connections Café welcomes attendees to sit, sip, and recharge between sessions.

-Led by Idaho Senator Melissa Wintrow and Oregon Senator David Bonham, the CSG West Housing Committee hosts this session.
+Led by Idaho Senator Melissa Wintrow and Oregon Senator Daniel Bonham, the CSG West Housing Committee hosts this session.

 10:30-12:30 p.m.Trending Issues in the West